Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: New Formulation

 \section{New Formulation}

-Even several approaches of varying complexity were proposed to tackle HPO in models \eqref{eq145}, a uniform theory applicable to general objectives and penalty functions is still lacking.
-The results reported in this paper aim to fill this void.
+Several approaches can tackle HPO in model \eqref{eq145}, even though a uniform theory applicable to general objectives and penalty functions is still lacking.
+The results reported in this study aim to fill this void. \\This section presents the main contribution of the work.
+We reformulate the model \eqref{eq145} as: